snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 independent, Dakota can perform them in parallel.

 .. note::
-    the term "function evaluation" is used broadly to mean any individual data request from an iterative algorithm
+    The term *function evaluation* is used broadly to mean any individual data request from an iterative algorithm

 **Concurrent Execution of Sub-Iterators within a Meta-iterator or Nested